Davis Facial Plastic Surgery Davis Facial Plastic Surgery Davis Facial Plastic Surgery

 Will Insurance Cover My Nasal Fracture Treatment?

 During your consultation, Dr. Davis will review your procedure costs.
 Davis Facial Plastic Surgery does not participate in any medical health insurance plans.
 To help you manage out-of-pocket costs, we offer financing with CareCredit®.
-Dr. Davis accepts payment via cash, check, or credit card, as well.
+Dr. Davis accepts payment via cash and credit card, as well.

 Without proper treatment, nasal fractures cause a lifetime of breathing and cosmetic issues.
 If you have recently experienced a nasal fracture, schedule a personal consultation with Dr. Davis.